xuli99/JHUKKI_QSM_Toolbox/README.md

 *************************************************************
 Previous public version:
 JHUKKI_QSMToolbox_v3.0 is available @ http://godzilla.kennedykrieger.org/QSM/
-with some example 3T data and a basica manual
+with some example 3T data and a basic manual

 JHU/KKI_QSM_Toolbox is a MATLAB software with GUI for doing Quantitative Susceptibility Mapping (QSM) processing from MR phase data acquired with gradient echo sequence (GRE).
 Command line version without GUI was added after version 3.3.